marcelo-cm/ramp-fe-challenge/SOLUTIONS.md

 2. We can change the `input` from `display: none;` to `opacity; 0` to obtain the same effect, then we position is in the center of the parent `div` by using the `flex` properties on its styling.

 The former allows for better testing.

+# Bug 3: Cannot select _All Employees_ after selecting an employee

+We handle a case where the new value has the same `ID` as our `EMPTY_EMPLOYEE` – in this case, we load all transactions.